 Super Bowl LI: The best photos

-New England wide receiver Julian Edelman is upended by Atlanta's Philip Wheeler in the first quarter.
+Edelman is upended by Atlanta's Philip Wheeler in the first quarter.

 Super Bowl LI: The best photos

-The game is being played at NRG Stadium, home of the NFL's Houston Texans.
+The game was played at NRG Stadium, home of the NFL's Houston Texans.

 Super Bowl LI: The best photos